Connecting people to art, art to people

 How can we nurture and expand engagement beyond the life of the project?

-This research project tries to explore these questions by looking at the example of CORNERS of Europe.
-The research took place between November 2016 and March 2017 and involved interviews with cultural producers, artists, partners, and audience groups and thus reflects the different viewpoints.
-The elements that are highlighted throughout the research are all important to various degrees to these different actors.
+This research project explores these questions by looking at the example of CORNERS of Europe in Blyth.
+The research took place between November 2016 and March 2017 and involved interviews with cultural producers, artists, partners, and audience groups and therefore reflects different perspectives.
+The elements highlighted throughout the research are all important to these different actors to varying degrees.

 Having an experience with the arts taught me that it was ok to mess up a little bit and make mistakes sometimes, it taught me to be resilient, to work with other people, to think about things in a creative way.
 And actually, aren’t those just fundamental things of life enabling us to survive as humans?